varya/react-finland-2018/index.md

 <!--
 This problem was first spoken out loud by this gentelman.
 His name is Dan Cederholm and he is the author of the book shown.
 The "Bulletproof Web Design" is a first place where the inductry needs were explained.
-In was first published in 2005 and has 2 more editions since then.
+It was first published in 2005 and has 2 more editions since then.
 However this is quite mature book, I still recommend it if you want to step in the industry level of creating web sites.
 He first said that the HTML/CSS markup we produce should be stable.
 It should be maitainable meaning not very sensetive to the providing changes.